sodazone/ocelloids-services/guides/TESTING.md

 # Testing Guide

-This guide provides instructions for testing the XCM Monitoring Service on both local and live networks.
+This guide provides instructions for testing the XCM Monitoring Server on a Zombienet.

-## Testing With Local Network

-### Setup Zombienet
+## Setup Zombienet

 We have a separate project repository called [XCM Testing Tools](https://github.com/sodazone/xcm-testing-tools) to assist with setting up a Zombienet ready for cross-chain asset transfers.